cwy20030/ActiGlobe/reference/CosinorM.KDE.md

 - bw:

   Numeric scalar.
-Kernel standard deviation (SD) controlling smoothing. bw is interpreted in the same units as the angular scale after
+Kernel standard deviation (SD) controlling s moothing. bw is interpreted in the same units as the angular scale after
   conversion: the implementation converts \`bw\` from hours to radians internally using \\bw\_{rad} = bw \* 2\pi / \tau\\.
 Default: 0.8.
-  Note, small `bw` (approaching 0) can cause numerical instability, while large `bw` (approaching 1.5) leads a near-uniform kernel and reduces temporal resolution.
+  Note, small `bw` (approaching 0) can cause numerical instability, while arge `bw` (approaching 1.5) leads a near-uniform kernel and reduces temporal resolution.

 - grid: